-- c.
+- a.
+Scoring.
+For the Men's Team competition, the best four (4) amateur gross scores each day will count.
+For the Women's Team competition, the best two (2) amateur gross scores each day will count. - b.
+Team Champion.
+At the end of the four-day competition, the Men's and Women's Team with the lowest aggregate score will be declared the Team champions with the appropriate title (CISM Regulations article 7.28); - c.
 Ties.
-If two or more teams are tied, the tie will be broken as follows: - i) The lowest aggregate team score over the last day will identify the winner; - ii) If still tied, the lowest 3 aggregate scores over the last day will identify the winner: - iii) If still tied, the lowest 2 aggregate scores over the last day will identify the winner: - iv) If still tied, the lowest 1 score over the last day will identify the winner; - v) If still tied, the same procedure as per c. i.) iv.) above shall be applied using the scores over day 3, over day 2 and if necessary over day 1, to identify the winner.
+If two or more teams are tied, the tie will be broken as follows: - i.)
+The lowest aggregate team score over the last day will identify the winner; - ii.)
+If still tied, the lowest 3 aggregate scores over the last day will identify the winner; - iii.)
+If still tied, the lowest 2 aggregate scores over the last day will identify the winner; - iv.)
+If still tied, the lowest 1 score over the last day will identify the winner; and - v.)
+If still tied, the same procedure as per (c.i-iv.) above shall be applied using the scores over day 3, over day 2 and if necessary, over day 1, to identify the winner.